Alexander Ezer: Escape from Siberia

+Journey to Palestine

-On June 12, 1921, together with 44 other members of the Siberian Zionist Organization, Alexander boarded the Lloyd Triestino Nippon cargo ship.
-After 40 days at sea they arrived at Port Said, Egypt and then took another ship to Jaffa, Palestine.
-In Jaffa Alexander joined the "Siberian Group" of new immigrants that set to pave the new road between Haifa and Geda and then built British constructions in Jenin.
-Laborers at that group remember Alexander as the crazy guy who after a long working day would march around the encampment reciting Russian poetry while others were entirely worn out trying to rest.
+On June 12, 1921, together with 44 other members of the Siberian Zionist Organization, Yevzerov boarded the Lloyd Triestino Nippon cargo ship.
+After 40 days at sea they arrived at Port Said in Egypt, and then took another ship to Jaffa in Palestine.

-When Alexander fell ill with Malaria, he was sent to the hospital in Tel Aviv and fell in love with the nurse, which later became his wife, Rebecca Volkenstein (b.
-Chita, Siberia, 1897–1981).
-Rebecca herself was active in establishing the Hadassah Nursing School in Tel Aviv; she was the head nurse in that school and after moving to Jerusalem continued to work in Hadassah Medical Center and in other care centers until her 80s.
-Alexander and Rebecca had two children, Manuela Fuller and Gabriel (Gabbi) Ezer, 6 grandchildren and 14 great-grandchildren.
-In 1973, Alexander died after a long battle with cancer.
-Alexander and Rebecca are buried in Israel's Har HaMenuchot Cemetery in Givat Shaul, Jerusalem.
+In Jaffa, Yevzerov joined the "Siberian Group" of new immigrants that set to pave the new road between Haifa and Geda, and then worked on British constructions in Jenin.

-Promoting Industry
+Industry

-Alexander developed a vision of making Israel an industrial powerhouse.
+Yevzerov developed a vision of making Israel an industrial powerhouse.
 He began to organize local industrial exhibitions in 1923 and 1924, which later were expanded into an international Fairs, the 1928 and 1934 "Levant Fairs" (or Orient Fair).
 The symbol of the fairs was the flying camel, envisioned by Ezer and designed by the architect Arie Elchanani.
 These fairs grew rapidly: in the Levant Fair of 1934, 820 international companies were represented and 600,000 people from around the world came to see the public exhibitions.
 At the time, Tel Aviv was only populated by about 35,000 people.
 To accommodate the fair, Alexander and Meir Dizengoff (the first mayor of Tel Aviv) established the company "Mischar Ve Taasia" (Trade and Industry Publishing and Exhibition Co.), which purchased land north of Tel Aviv to develop the fair grounds.
 They also published a bi-weekly magazine, "Mischar Ve Taasia", starting in 1925, with Ezer serving as its editor.

 In 1927, Ezer published "Palestine from the Air", one of the first aerial photography ever taken in this region.
 Unfortunately, an Arab upheaval erupted in 1939, which made Tel Aviv a dangerous place for an international fair to be held.
-As a result, the Levant Fairs had to be canceled and instead Alexander organized the Middle-East pavilion of the 1939 World Fair held in New York City.
+As a result, the Levant Fairs had to be canceled and instead Yevzerov organized the Middle-East pavilion of the 1939 World Fair held in New York City.

+Politics

+In 1931 Ezer was elected to the 3rd Assembly of Representatives (Mandatory Palestine) ("Asefat Hanivcharim") representing the Revisionist Party of Ze'ev Jabotinsky, and later served as chief adviser on tourism for the first government of Israel.